Amazing little Mia inspires us

 She began the process of arm prosthetics in June 2018.
 She is finding them tricky to use but loves being able to hold a brush so she can brush our hair.

-Her right knee, where her skin was affected most, has taken a long time to heal and required skin graft surgery.
-Finally, on a happy day at the end of July, Mia was able to start wearing training legs and began the process of learning to walk all over again.
+Her right knee, where her skin was affected most, took a long time to heal and required skin graft surgery.
+Finally, on a happy day at the end of July 2018, Mia was able to start wearing training legs and began the process of learning to walk all over again.
 It has been amazing to see her determination.
-It still feels a very long way off, but she gives us reason to hope that one day she will walk, run, skip, play and swim just like other children.
+One day she will walk, run, skip, play and swim just like other children.

-The last 10 months have been filled with so much heartbreak and challenges but also so many inspirational achievements.
+The last year and 9 months have been filled with so much heartbreak and challenges but also so many inspirational achievements.
 We invite you to join us on Mia’s journey.
 We are so proud of our little girl and love her to the moon and back.

 Peter and Amy Wilkinson